 Key requirements of competence in intelligence for change agency.

-oleman (1995) refers to the ability to recognize, understand and manage one’s own emotions as well as those of others.
+Emotional Intelligence- as defined by Goleman (1995) refers to the ability to recognize, understand and manage one’s own emotions as well as those of others.
 In the context of change agency, individuals with high emotional intelligence can effectively navigate resistance, build trust and inspire commitment among stakeholders.
 (Goleman 1995)

 Critical thinking – Critical thinking involves the ability to analyze information, evaluate options and make informed decisions.
 Change agents with strong critical thinking skills can assess complex situations to drive change effectively.
 (Paul and Elder, 2008)